Foblex/f-flow/public/docs/en/f-flow-component.md

  - `getPositionInFlow(position: IPoint): void;` Returns the position of the point relative to the flow.

+ - `getFlowState(): IFlowState;` Returns all nodes, groups and connections in the flow, including their positions and properties.

 ## Styles

   - `.f-component` A general class applied to all F components for shared styling.